• Skip to primary navigation

 Blend to combine evenly.

-Strain the granita mixture to eliminate the remaining big chunks of almonds and pour it directly into a freezer-proof tin.
+Strain the granita mixture to remove the remaining large chunks of almonds and pour it directly into a freezer-proof container.

 Straining the almond granita mixture directly into a tin, ready for freezing.

-Freeze uncovered for an hour or two until the top solidified.
+Freeze uncovered for an hour or two until the top solidifies.

 Note that this will depend on the temperature of your freezer — mine typically takes about an hour.

-Remove from the freezer and use a fork to scrape and break any forming ice.
+Remove from the freezer and use a fork to scrape and break up any ice that is forming.

 Scraping the semi-frozen top of almond granita with a fork.